ilsenatorov/BIOC3301/README.md

-epo for working on the Cirrus HPC
+# Repo for working on the Cirrus HPC

 ## Important branches info!